Custom-Endpoint Multi-Turn Simulations

 ,{session_id}

-) - Response Message Path – JSONPath to extract the assistant’s reply
+- Response Message Path – JSONPath to the assistant’s reply

-- Response Session ID Path – JSONPath to extract the session/thread identifier
+- Response Session ID Path – JSONPath to the session/thread id (for Start Session)

 -